romulie/Arduino_PC_JSON_Communication_Via_SerialPort/README.md

 and logs the data to the file.

-In the folder ArduinoSketch_JsonSend you can find Arduino sketch to demonstrate activation/deactivation of sending JSON data from Arduino board through the Serial Port on the Windows PC.
+In the folder ArduinoSketch_JsonSend you can find Arduino sketch to demonstrate activation/deactivation of sending JSON data from Arduino board through the Serial Port on the Windows.

+C++ app was created in Code::Blocks so repository includes Code::Blocks project config files.